grouparoo/app-example-dbt/README.md

 brew install dbt
 ```

-This example uses a Postgres database.
+This example uses a Postgres database, though it also works with other data warehouses with the necessary SQL updates.
 Create one called `app_example_dbt`.

-Next, you will need to teach dbt how to connect to Postgres.
+Next, you will need to teach dbt how to connect to your warehouse.
 In `dbt`, this lives in `~/.dbt/profiles.yml`.

 There is an example file checked into this repo as `profiles.example.yml`.
 Copy it to `~/.dbt/profiles.yml` and edit as needed.